hexarad/optirad-docs/index.md

 <img src="{{ site.url }}/assets/images/hr-logo.png" style="height:60px;display: block; margin-left: auto; margin-right: auto; " >

-Welcome to the Optirad document site.
+Welcome to the OptiRad document site.
 Here you will find a categorised list of documents to help you use the application effectively.

 Click [here]({{ site.url }}/recent.html) for the uncategorised list